josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/⚖️_Legal_State_Governance/🍉_the_crown_as_british_state_wayfinder.md

 This is why the Crown can move *first*.

-It absorbs the initial signal so the executive does not have to absorb the blow.
+It absorbs the initial signal so the executive does not have to.

 ---